martinisaksen/calendarapp-docs/docs/ai/source-onboarding/runbook.md

 2. `validation.isSuccess`
 3. `validation.totalEventsParsed`
 4. any `validation.errorMessage`
+5. whether `sampleEvents.description` is populated when description is expected

 Do not batch multiple schema changes in a single retry unless blocked by request-shape validity.